 Joint and muscle pain

-Log Transport Safety Council’s Fit for the Road programme has some good general information around exercise for heavy vehicle drivers.
+Log Transport Safety Council’s Fit for the Road programme has some good general information about exercise for heavy vehicle drivers.

 Excessive noise exposure

 While this is more of an issue in very heavy machinery, trucks and buses can still be above 80dBA.
-Long term exposure to high volumes of sound are both tiring and damaging to hearing.
-High frequency hearing becomes dulled.
+Long-term exposure to high volumes of sound is both tiring and damaging to hearing.
+High-frequency hearing becomes dulled.
 Recommendations are that people should not be exposed to any more than 8 hours of sound at 85dBA per day, and this is considered the extreme case.
 It is preferable for cabin noise to be less than 70dBA, but this is next to impossible.
 A standard truck like a Scania sits at around 62dB when idling.

 Exposure to pollutants

-When driving in the city, pollutant concentrations in the cab can reach levels that can have long term health effects.
+When driving in the city, pollutant concentrations in the cab can reach levels that can have long-term health effects.
 Bus drivers are constantly exposed to new air entering the bus when stopped.
 On busy routes, this air will be polluted.
-Long haul truck drivers fare better in that once out of urban areas fresher air can be channeled into the cab.
+Long-haul truck drivers fare better in that once out of urban areas fresher air can be channelled into the cab.